Our Team

 She spent 5 years touring Montana with Shakespeare in the Parks, where she fell in love with the people and landscapes of Montana.
 Tonya holds a master’s degree in Acting from the University of Arkansas and studied Shakespeare at Kingston University in London.
 When she is not in the classroom or at CAI, she is out backpacking, cross country skiing, and exploring with her dog Pete and her loving husband.

-Cynthia Evans, Central Asia Institute’s Accounting and Finance Manager, has over 30 years of experience working with a variety of organizations.
+Cynthia Evans, Central Asia Institute’s Finance & Operations Manager, has over 30 years of experience working with a variety of organizations.
 Her expertise includes, bookkeeping, grant reporting, payroll, monthly reporting for not-for-profit organizations, and much more.

 She especially enjoys creating and improving processes that provide integrity in delivering on Central Asia Institute’s mission.
-Cynthia lives in Bozeman with her husband and their yellow Labrador retriever.
+Cynthia lives in Bozeman with her husband and their German Shorthair Pointer, Chance.
 Cynthia holds a bachelor’s degree in Finance from the University of Colorado.

 Communications Manager